makeabilitylab/physcomp/arduino/led-on.md

 ## Materials

 For this lesson, you will need the following materials.
 Please build with us to advance your understanding and skillset—the best way to learn is by **doing!**.
-For those students enrolled in our courses, please document your creation journeys in your prototyping journals and attempt to answer and reflection on posed questions.
+For those students enrolled in our courses, please document your creation journeys in your prototyping journals and attempt to answer and reflect on posed questions.

 | Arduino | LED | Resistor |
 |:-----:|:-----:|:-----:|